mpwillson/mal/myc/myc.md

 fixed buffer size I had started with.
 The macro forms were sufficiently long to be truncated by the fixed size approach.

+9. After step9 (try) was working I figured I would add garbage collection.
+I assumed it wouldn't be easy, but it is way harder than I imagined.
+Valgrind was invaluable in tracking down all the stupid mistakes I made.  gc is moslty clean now, but there are (at least) two problems remaining: (1) valgrind reports accessing freed memory when gc is run during execution of a function and (2) lost data when using try/catch (except I cannot reproduce this presently).

+For (1), maybe the easiest fix is to only gc at safe points (i.e. in between executing functions).
+In that case, (gc) would set a gobal flag to run gc at the safe point.